Who Is Eminem?

 While Eminem attempted to mitigate such criticism by maintaining that his raps simply use the rough language he has been surrounded by since childhood, and later by performing a duet with Elton John at the 2001 Grammy Awards to demonstrate his openness to the gay community, Eminem nevertheless remains reviled in some quarters for his offensive lyrical content.

 'Devil's Night' (2001)

 In 2001, Eminem reconnected with several of his friends from the Detroit underground rap scene to form the group D12, recording an album called Devil's Night featuring the popular single "Purple Pills."

 'The Eminem Show' (2002)

-A year later, Eminem released a new solo album, The Eminem Show, another popular and critically acclaimed album highlighted by the tracks "Without Me," "Cleaning Out my Closet" and "Sing for the Moment."
+In 2002, Eminem released a new solo album, The Eminem Show, another popular and critically acclaimed album highlighted by the tracks "Without Me," "Cleaning Out my Closet" and "Sing for the Moment."

 Eminem's next album, 2004's Encore, was less successful than his previous efforts.
 It still featured popular songs such as "Like Toy Soldiers" and "Mockingbird."

 For the next several years, Eminem recorded very little music and was largely consumed by personal problems.
 Following his second divorce from Kim in 2006, Eminem slipped further into alcoholism and addiction to sleeping pills and prescription painkillers.
 In December 2007, he overdosed and nearly died.
 "If I would have got to the hospital two hours later, that would have been it," he said.